matousrokos/Azure-Service-Updates-for-MS-Band/README.md

 (dont forgot the *mshealth* part)

-If you link is not opening Health app, just[download WebTile](https://github.com/matousrokos/Azure-Service-Updates-for-MS-Band/blob/master/AzureBandFeed.webtile) to your phone and open it.
+If link is not opening Health app, just[download WebTile](https://github.com/matousrokos/Azure-Service-Updates-for-MS-Band/blob/master/AzureBandFeed.webtile) to your phone and open it.

 **Enjoy!**